 Comment: Tailor & Stitch has a long history with sourcing in India.
-The company works together with an agent who is very familiar with working conditions issues in the garment industry and who has a close relationships, especially with female workers in the garment industry.
-In some cases, the agent even supported workers financially to make sure their daughters would receive proper education.
+The company works together with an agent who is very familiar with working conditions issues in the garment industry.
 Through this agent, Tailor & Stitch is aware of the risks associated with production in India.
 When Tailor & Stitch decided to expand part of their production to China, they encountered a few problems in cooperating with Chinese suppliers; both in terms of quality as well as in commitment towards improving working conditions.
-Establishing commitment to the Code of Labour Practices is an important part of the selecting new suppliers, however, Tailor & Stitch does not yet have a formal procedure to analyse risks on labour rights violations when selecting new suppliers.
+Establishing commitment to the Code of Labour Practices is an important part of selecting new suppliers.
+A visual inspection is done, using the FWF health and safety guidelines and meetings are held with factory management, among others to explain the requirements under FWF membership.

 1.5 Supplier compliance with Code of Labour Practices is evaluated in a systematic manner.
 Yes, and performance improvement is rewarded A systemic approach is required to integrate social compliance into normal business processes, and supports good decisionmaking.
-Documentation of systemic approach: rating systems, checklists, databases, etc. 2 2 0 -- -- -- --- --- --- ---
+Documentation of systemic approach: rating systems, checklists, databases, etc. 2 2 0 -- -- -- --- --- --- --- --

 Comment: Tailor & Stitch increases orders at suppliers who perform well in terms of quality, communication as well as social compliance.
-Given the small number of factories and the close relationship with these factories, this has been a intuitive process where cooperation continues naturally with suppliers that perform well in these areas.
+Given the small number of factories and the close relationship with these factories, this has been an intuitive process where cooperation continues naturally with suppliers that perform well in these areas.